Cumulocity-IoT/apama-lambdas/README.md

 Where possible automatic [coercion](#coercion) will occur for all fields.

 **Action Calling**<br/>
 Actions can be called on events as usual in EPL.
-Static actions are supported on events, but not on primitive or other reference types.
 ```javascript
 Lambda.function1("x => x.round()")(10.2) = 10
 ```